Grammar Checker Application

 To flesh out my ideas.
 I explored 4 options that bundle the categories with the primary uploaded document so that users can flexibly check writing issues, and quickly change the issues in the uploaded document.
 But I also need to ensure that the category drawers and layout are lightweight as it’s such a big amount of categories.

-Then I organized a cafe study and invited 10 participants to interact with my clickable prototype to quickly validate:
+Then I organized a cafe study and invited 10 participants.

 • Users could find the issues categories and clearly know the taxonomy